jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 10/03/2022 <!-- lfm -->
+**Last updated:** 10/10/2022 <!-- lfm -->
 1. <!-- lfm -->The Mars Volta by The Mars Volta
-2. <!-- lfm -->The Queen Is Dead by The Smiths
+2. <!-- lfm -->The Great Dismal by Nothing
-3. <!-- lfm -->The Great Dismal by Nothing
+3. <!-- lfm -->Ants From Up There by Black Country, New Road
-4. <!-- lfm -->A Light For Attracting Attention by The Smile
+4. <!-- lfm -->Relationship of Command by At the Drive-In
-5. <!-- lfm -->Relationship of Command by At the Drive-In
+5. <!-- lfm -->The Shape Of Punk To Come (Deluxe Edition) by Refused